List of Saturday Night Live short films: 2010s-Present

 Although Andy Samberg was contractually bound to the show through 2012 per the show's seven-year agreements for cast members, Jorma Taccone and Akiva Schaffer left SNL to direct feature films in 2010 and 2011, respectively.
 Taccone and Schaffer would return occasionally to collaborate on new digital shorts with Samberg, but in their absence, Samberg would regularly star in new digital shorts co-written by him and some of the show's writers and directed by the show's in-house segment directors like Jonathan Krisel and Jake Szymanski.

 Following Samberg's departure, The Lonely Island has returned sporadically over the years to make new Digital Shorts, most recently for the show's 50th anniversary in 2025.

 The 2012-2013 season did not feature a resident filmmaker, but Kyle Mooney, Beck Bennett, and Dave McCary, members of the sketch group Good Neighbor took the slot the following season, with Mooney and Bennett joining the cast and McCary becoming a staff writer and segment director.
 The three would frequently co-write short films for the show that were directed by McCary through 2018, at which point McCary left the show to make features, leaving Bennett and Mooney to occasionally write and star in their own films that were directed by the show's segment directors.

 SNL writers Mike O'Brien, Julio Torres, Please Don't Destroy, and Dan Bulla each had runs in the show's short film slot, making videos that they wrote and/or starred in, often with a special title card crediting them, but none of them directed any of these films.
 Their digital shorts are always directed by the show's segment directors.
-Since McCary's depature, the show didn't have a resident writer/director until Martin Herlihy began writing and directing his own short films at the start of the 2025-26 season.
+Since McCary's departure, the show didn't have a resident writer/director until Martin Herlihy began writing and directing his own short films at the start of the 2025-26 season.